Skip to main content

 Kevin Stinner, CCE, CCRA

 Kevin Stinner has been in the field of credit and collections 2007.
 He earned his BA in Business Management and leadership in 2001 from Blackburn Collage, and an MBA with emphases in management in 2004 from AIU.
-He is currently a Credit Manager with J.R Simplot Inc. where he has worked since 2017.
+He is currently a Reginal Credit Manager with J.R Simplot Inc. where he has worked since 2017.
 He earned his CCRA in August 2013 and CCE in November 2011.
-He is currently a member of the Chicago Midwest governing board and former Business Credit Magazine editorial board member.
+He is Former Chairmen of the Chicago Midwest governing board and former Business Credit Magazine editorial board member.
 Kevin has had multiple articles published by Business Credit magazine, and by the InterConnection.
 Kevin has been webinar presenter for NACM national, has a session available on the credit learning center called Soft-skills, ways to conduct effective conversations, is a presenter at Credit Congress, and has spoken at several venues accost the country.
-Kevin was the 2015 NACM Gateway Region Credit Excellence award recipient the National Emerging Leader Award in 2017 and the National CCE designation of Excellence award recipient for 2022.
+Kevin was the 2015 NACM Gateway Region Credit Excellence award recipient the National Emerging Leader Award in 2017, the National CCE Designation of Excellence award recipient for 2022 and the 2022 – 2023 Robert M. Healy Credit Executive of the year.

 Rocky Thomas, CCE